Vendor wanted to complete fabrication of a permanent forward landing gear support structure.

-You can view the existing excavation and internal infrastructure work at images 51 through 60 here, and the more recent image 43 here.
+You can view some year 2019 excavation and internal infrastructure work at images 51 through 60 here, and the more recent image 43 here.
 And after review of my visitor's information you're welcome to inspect my property and aircraft directly at any daylight time.

-As currently envisioned the structure will consist of a simple rectangular rebar reinforced concrete base pad plus a rebar reinforced cylindrical pillar with a bowl shaped (concave) top.
-The pillar diameter should be very roughly 2.5 meters (8.2') or perhaps wider, and the height very roughly identical.
+The structure consists of a simple rectangular rebar reinforced concrete base pad plus a rebar reinforced cylindrical pillar with a top outward flare and a bowl shaped (concave) top.
+The pillar diameter is 2.717 M (8.913') and the flare diameter at the outer top rim is 3.1712 M (10.404').
+The height from the top of the pad to the outer rim of the flare is very roughly 2.5 M (8.2') (precision figure a bit later).
 The tires in the images reside at their final height so the center of the structure should just meet them.
 At a suitable time the tires will be retracted upward by compressing the front landing gear strut with a hand winch to provide working room of very roughly 33 cm (13") above the top of the finished concrete.
 Rigging for this is already in place.
 (Alternately the landing gear could be completely retracted to provide much more working room.)

-The front landing gear presents a maximum mass of very roughly 9 K Kg (roughly 20 K pounds) so concrete will yield a very large safety margin.
+The front landing gear presents a maximum mass of very roughly 9 K Kg (roughly 20 K pounds) so the concrete pillar will yield an immense safety margin.
 Metakaolin (White) concrete (see "High reactivity Metakaolin" under this) is preferred for better aesthetics and performance.

 Clear access for concrete trucks via my neighbors property on my east side, the Denfeld family, with their permission is evidently available except during sensitive nut growth or harvest seasons.
 However please walk or ATV ride that route with me or a Denfeld family member so you can inspect its practicality directly.
 There is a short initial section which is steep but otherwise the route's clear and straightforward.
 Alternately direct access via my private dirt road might be viable.